jp-larose/hobgoblin/docs/ogm.rst

     leif = await traversal.has(
         bindprop(Person, 'name', 'Leifur', binding='v1')).next()

 And that is pretty much it.
-We hope you enjoy the :py:mod:`Goblin<goblin>` OGM.
+We hope you enjoy the :py:mod:`Hobgoblin<hobgoblin>` OGM.